Best professional voicemail greetings for 2023

 “Hi, thank you for calling [company name].
 This is [your name].
 We are closed today because of the public holiday.
 Leave a message with your information, and I will contact you as soon as possible.
 Have a great day.”

 “Hello and Merry Christmas.
 You’ve reached [your name].
-If you’re listening to this message, it means I’m out of the office for the holidays.
+If you’re listening to this voicemail, it means I’m out of the office for the holidays.
 Please leave a message with your name and number, and I will return your call as soon as I get back.
-Thank you and happy holidays.”
+Thank you and have a wonderful Christmas.”

 “Hi, you’ve reached [your name].
 Thank you for calling.
 We’re closed for the holidays until [date].
 Do leave a message and I will return your call when I get back.
 Happy holidays.”

 “Hello.
 Thank you for calling [company name].
-Our team is currently celebrating the holidays and will be back in the office on [date].
+Our team is currently celebrating the holidays and will return to the office on [date].
 Leave a message and we’ll reach out to you as soon as we get back.
 If you have any questions, please feel free to email our support team at [email address].
 Happy holidays.”

 💡 Pumble Pro Tip